Skellington-Closet/slack-mock/README.md

 - `broadcast`: `function(message)` Broadcasts a message from Slack to all connected clients (bots).
 Good for single team bots or simulating bots that are connected to the same team.
 Returns an immediately resolved Promise for easy chaining.

-- `send`: `function(message, client)` Returns a promise.
-Sends a message from Slack to a connected client (bot).
+- `send`: `function(token, message)` Returns a promise.
+Sends a message from Slack to the bot that connected using the passed authentication token.
-Returns a Promise for easy chaining.

 - `reset`: `function()` Clears the `rtm.calls` array.
 Reset will not stop the RTM servers or close any connections.
 To close the RTM connection to your bot, use the `stopServer` method.